synapse-team/cgm-ml/README.md

 ## Getting started

+As a first step, please make sure that you work with all the notebooks provided in the skel-folder.
+This will give you a quick and thourough introduction to the current state-of-the-implementation.

 ### Requirements
 Training the models realistically requires using GPU computation.
 A separate backend project is currently developing the DevOps infrastructure to simplify this.